davidben/x509-alg-none/draft-ietf-lamps-x509-alg-none.md

 Non-compliant applications that instead accept id-alg-unsigned as a valid signature risk of vulnerabilities analogous to {{JWT}}.

+The signature in a self-signed certificate is self-derived and thus of limited use to convey trust.
+However, some applications might use it as an integrity check to guard against accidental storage corruption, etc. An unsigned certificate does not provide any integrity check.
+Applications checking self-signature for integrity SHOULD instead use some other mechanism, such as an external hash.

 # IANA Considerations

 ## Module Identifier